Experiments¶

 list Display a table of available experiments

-restart Start an experiment
+restart Restart an experiment

 schedule Schedule an experiment